Matthew-Beare/Wake-on-LAN-Button/README.md

 ## Enclosure

-Custom design for this project.
+Here is the custom design for this project as shown in Fusion.
 Files are in `/mechanical`:

 ![Enclosure shown in Fusion](docs/fusion.jpg)